 Gone are the days when visiting a physical store was the only method to purchase a product.
 Customers today search for items 24 hours a day, 7 days a week, and want their orders to be completed how, when, and where they want them.
 What started off as a very straightforward fulfillment has evolved into omnichannel distribution for merchants.
-Let’s look at what omnichannel distribution means and why it’s such an important strategy for any business.
+Let’s look at what omnichannel distribution means and why it’s such an essential strategy for any business.

 What is omnichannel distribution?